Hybrid Intelligence (2020-)

 AI*MAN Lab: Transparent & Traceable AI in Human-AI Teamwork (2020- )

-Modelling Trust (2020-)
+Modelling Trust (2020-2024)

 AI systems are increasingly involved in decision making, either supporting people or autonomously.
 This also means that how much we trust these systems becomes increasingly important.
 Our trust in AI should be appropriate, not to much, and not too little.
 For any system to calibrate trust to be appropriate, it first needs to understand what trust is.
 In this project, we look at how we can formally capture trust and reason with it from an AI perspective, but also at how well these formalisms capture actual trust in human-AI interactions.
+Link to doctoral dissertation by Siddharth Mehrotra, associated with this project.

 CoreSAEP (2017-2020)